-Adhering to warehouse safety tips and taking simple steps to cleaning facilities and monitoring for pests can make huge impacts in keeping a safe and pest-free work environment.
+Adhering to warehouse safety tips and taking simple steps to cleaning and disinfecting facilities and monitoring for pests can make huge impacts in keeping a safe and pest-free work environment.
 Per Occupational Safety and Health Administration (OSHA) requirements, employees should be trained annually regarding specific guidelines when it comes to the health and safety of their facilities.
-This is not just a single person’s job—it’s imperative to task different employees with different jobs so none fall through the cracks.
+This is not just a single person’s job — it’s imperative to task different employees with different jobs so nothing falls through the cracks.

-Offering incentives to employees for ongoing safety training and implementation can motivate employees to keep up with these tasks.
+Offering incentives to employees for ongoing safety training and implementation can motivate employees to keep up with these tasks – and could even cost you less than having to deal with the consequences of a pest issue.
 Use the following checklist as a road map for helping employees stay on track when it comes to your facility’s pest control:

 - Conduct a risk analysis with a trained professional to address the risks associated with pests and to determine how a facility can manage potential issues.
 Each facility should analyze its risk to make an informed plan on how to mitigate pests.
 It also creates an objective view of the situation.

 - Train employees to identify signs of rodent activity including burrows near building exteriors, capsule-like pellet droppings, gnaw marks around your properties, and nests built from shredded soft materials (think paper and old cloths).
 Packaging is one of the first places you can spot various problems so be sure to inspect deliveries for bite marks, tears, rips, droppings, and leaks.

 - Create a sanitation schedule to keep employees involved in maintaining a pest-free facility.
 Cleaning spills immediately, vacuuming, and wiping down all used surfaces daily will help make your facility less attractive to food and dirt-seeking pests.